-Realized gains and losses on disposals of financial instruments classified as at fair value through profit or loss are calculated using pro-rata approach starting January 1, 2018.
+Realized profit or loss are calculated using pro-rata approach.

 Rental income

 Rental income arising from leased properties is accounted for on a straight-line basis over the lease terms on ongoing leases and is recorded in the statement of income under 'Miscellaneous income'.